ahof1704/VocalMat/README.md

 - __vocalmat_classifier:__ everything related to the VocalMat Classifier
 - __audios:__ place the audio files you want to process in the `audios` directory
 - __outputs:__ all output files from VocalMat will be placed in the `outputs` directory
-- __.workarea:__ files that are still under development, do not use

 ## Usage